In one of our earlier articles we’ve described the top 10 most expensive currencies in the world, but our today’s list is going to be a bit different.

 With such a strong economy and a highly developed banking system in the country, Swiss franc was bound to become one of the most stable currencies in the world.
 Being tied to gold also adds to the status of a “safe currency”.

-In addition, the country’s average annual inflation rate of the past years is around 0,6%.
+In addition, the country’s average annual inflation rate from the past years sits around 0,6%.